The Printable Guide on this webpage gives you the most important things

 service by telling them you heard about them on Jon’s Maui Vacations website.

-The people in these restaurants know that I will hear about the kind of
+people in these restaurants know that I will hear about the kind of service they

-that I will only continue to recommend them if they give great service to the
+only continue to recommend them if they give great service to the people who

-people who read about them here or who report their experiences back to me by
+read about them here or who report their experiences back to me by email and by

 So tell your waiter or waitress, tell the person who greets you at the